-Windows, external doors and joinery

-Repair category 1

-Notes These generally appeared in fair order consistent with age.
+Windows, external doors and joinery Repair category 1 Notes Windows can be problematic and over time the operation of the windows can be affected and opening mechanisms damaged.
+It is therefore likely that maintenance/ repair will be required as part of an ongoing maintenance programme.
 Double glazed windows may be prone to misting/interstitial condensation which can be more evident and can change in certain temperatures/weather conditions.